 2016–17 Project Goals

-The Triangle University Internship Program has accepted 16 PhD students in the humanities to participate in a six-week training in spring 2017.
+The Triangle University Internship Program accepted 16 PhD students in the humanities to participate in a six-week training in spring 2017.
 We believe in connecting PhD students with practicing educators in the field so that our work is less hypothetical and more practical.
-To these ends, the Internship Program will include five TeachHouse members from Duke University who will work alongside the PhD students.
-These practicing in-service public school teachers will offer clear, relevant perspectives as well as insights into inquiry-based best practices in humanities education.
-The collective experience will provide all participants with a much deeper, more applicable understanding of humanities content, inquiry-based pedagogy, and instructional technology.
+To these ends, the Internship Program included five TeachHouse members from Duke University who worked alongside the PhD students.
+These practicing in-service public school teachers offered clear, relevant perspectives as well as insights into inquiry-based best practices in humanities education.
+The collective experience provided all participants with a much deeper, more applicable understanding of humanities content, inquiry-based pedagogy, and instructional technology.

-- integrate the work of the internship to provide more access into on-going Center initiatives and workplace culture
+- integrating the work of the internship to provide more access into on-going Center initiatives and workplace culture

-- identify a theme with strong cross-disciplinary opportunities that encourages advocacy and outreach at the school, university, and national level
+- identifying a theme with strong cross-disciplinary opportunities that encourages advocacy and outreach at the school, university, and national level

-- provide discipline-specific training in curriculum design and lesson writing
+- providing discipline-specific training in curriculum design and lesson writing

-- publish and promote final work through national NHC network, including associated professional organizations
+- publishing and promoting final work through national NHC network, including associated professional organizations

 Meet the Team